Management IgnitionIgnite the potential in your team

 Coaching notes for you

+Four skills.
 Five tools.
-One co-pilot.

 Delegate Ignite

-Intelligent Delegation
+Intelligent Delegation — builds the Plan

-Live — free to try
+Live, free to try

 For your team member